 Skip to content

-International Teachers
+Ambassador Teachers

-Ambassador Teacher Spotlight: Mariela Quiros
+Ambassador Teacher Spotlight: Mariela

-Teaching in the US
+Teaching in the U.S.

-Eleven years of teaching in the US over three separate exchanges has taught me to be open to new ideas, and to be flexible.
+Eleven years of teaching in the U.S. over three separate exchanges has taught me to be open to new ideas, and to be flexible.
 In particular, my students have taught me about their own customs and also shown me new levels of good behavior and creativity in the classroom.

 My favorite thing about teaching here is how innovative it can be – the use of technology in the classroom, plus different methodologies and a variety of resources.